ozmodiar192/washyobutt/README.md

 accessKey = "myAccessKeyRightHere"
 secretKey = "SuperSecretKeyRightHere"
 ```
-The other option is not specify aws credentials, and store them in .aws/credentials, but I think I want to keep them in the project to have everything self contained.
+The other option is not specify aws credentials, and store them in .aws/credentials.
+Terraform checks there by default, but I think I want to keep them in the project to have everything self contained.

 You can’t just reference the tfvars directly.
 You need to tell Terraform that they’re vars, so I’ll put the names into vars.tf.
 I’m going to use vars.tf for all my variables, and any data that I’m pulling in externally and referencing later.
 You can structure terraform however you want, because it’s smart enough to find all your references no matter where you store them.

 Before I start spinning shit up, I want to add a keypair and security rules so I can actually connect to these instances.
 Eventually I’m hoping I won’t need to.

 As you recall, I already generated a keypair for github.
 If I use it for both github and AWS, and someone gets access to my private key file, they could then not only fuck with my github repo a bit, but they could get on my ec2 instances as well.
-That sounds like bad news, but I’m not really storing these private keys anywhere except my laptop(s).
+That sounds like bad news, but I’m not really storing these private keys anywhere except my laptop.
 I’m not putting them on a shared drive or anything.
 So, if someone got access to one, they’d likely have access to all of them anyway since they’re all hanging out in my .ssh directory.
 If I had put passphrases on my keys, it might be a different story since there would be a layer of protection there, although ssh key passphrases could probably be brute forced pretty easily.

 That paragraph might sound like my way of saying “fuck it”, but at least for now, wyb doesn’t have anything sensitive anyway so it doesn’t matter.
 I try to think through security, even though I sometimes take the lazy way out.
 “What if someone got this key?
 What could they do?”  is a good question to continually ask yourself.
 In this case, the answer is “break my website that doesn’t exist anyway” and “check more shitty code into my shitty code repository”.